kryzar/LoLaTeXcv/README.md

 ## Acknowledgements
 - [Florian Dupeyron](https://github.com/fdmysterious) for his numerous advices and the gigantic quantity of time he spent helping me on various projects, including this one.
+- Lola Lanier for helping me correcting many typos and giving her wonderful name to this template.
 - John Frusciante for his [voice](https://youtu.be/bFLs9mi6TK0?t=215) and [music](https://www.youtube.com/watch?v=-G2n6UqOWIo).